FlorentinaSimlinger/blackjack-simulator/README.md

 up the main logic loop.
 I mainly tested the functionality of the Player class, which, however, mostly consists of simple operations, getters, and setters.
 - Make the code more robust: it currently does not handle wrong user input (e.g., a string instead of a number).
-- Save Jacks, Queens, Kings, and Aces as such instead of their number value: For simplicity I added the number value of those cards.
+- Save Jacks, Queens, Kings, and Aces as such instead of their number values: For simplicity, I added the number value of those cards.
 However, it would be more realistic if users knew that they drew, for instance, a Jack.